jreynolds01/Azure-databricks-utils/readme.md

 ## Resources

 Generally resources in this repository are jupyter notebooks that can be imported to a databricks cluster workspace.
-Each notebook's first cell provides information on what the cell does.
+Each notebook's first cell provides information on what the notebook does.

 - `rstudio-init-notebook.ipynb`: a notebook that generates an init script to install rstudio and potentially R packages of your choice
 - `check-init-logs.ipynb`: a notebook that allows you to view logs from init processes.